ankqus/Smart-contract-security/Readme.md

 # Smart Contract Security

-A Collection of resources on smart contract security.
+A collection of resources on smart contract security.
 Feel free to add additional infos, if I have missed any.

 -[List of smart contract vulnerabilities](https://github.com/runtimeverification/verified-smart-contracts/wiki/List-of-Security-Vulnerabilities)
 ### Writeups